 Initial Customer Acquisition Cost (CAC)

-Another important marketing metric is your Customer Acquisition Cost.
+Another important B2B marketing KPI is your Customer Acquisition Cost.
 This metric indicates how much your organization must spend to successfully secure one customer.

 This metric is easy to calculate: Simply take all sales and marketing costs from one period of time and then divide that by the number of new customers acquired within that period.